 Permanent driver: This type of pass is issued to students who demonstrate legitimate cause to drive.
 Each request will be given careful consideration and evaluation on a case-by-case basis, often with contact being made to references and/or entities responsible for transportation to and from Steel Center.
 Preference is given to students participating in the school's cooperative education program.

-Passenger passes: This type of pass is granted both on a temporary and permanent basis to those who evidence a legitimate need to be transported to and from Steel Center by an approved driver.
+Passenger passes:

 Criteria for approval are consistent with provisions for issuance of permanent and temporary driving passes.
-Breaches in compliance may result in revocation of privilege.
+Breaches in compliance may result in revocation of privilege